 Ride a Train and Meet Clifford the Big Red Dog

-The Hobo Railroad is hosting a variety of storybook characters every Sunday through September 3rd at 12:30 and 3:30 pm.
+The Hobo Railroad is hosting a variety of storybook characters every Sunday through Labor Day Weekend at 12:30 and 3:30 pm.
 Children and adults are invited to ride the train, leaving at 11 am, 1 and 3 pm, which travels out of Lincoln and down the Pemigewasset River, offering views of the rivers and valleys of the White Mountain National Forest.
 Then, beloved storybook characters will visit with the kids and give some readings in the Choo Choo Theater!
 Clifford the Big Red Dog is scheduled to make an appearance on September 3rd.

 Tickets are $13 for children (3-11) and $17 for adults (12+).
 The Hobo Railroad has been voted the “Best Ride for Kids” by New Hampshire Magazine!